outaagunga/documentation/strategy-forex.md

    * The **200-period HMA** Slope is Positive (sloping upward)
 2. **Volatility Filter**

-   * Bollinger Band Width is expanding OR the Leading Band (Upper for Longs, Lower for Shorts) is actively moving away from the Middle Band
-   * Leading band moving away is defined as:
-|UpperBand − MiddleBand| increasing vs prior bar (for longs)
-|LowerBand − MiddleBand| increasing vs prior bar (for shorts)
+   * Volatility filter passes if:
+          BBWidth is expanding OR (BBWidth is flat AND leading band distance from middle band is increasing)

 3. **Price Location**

    * Candle closes at, slightly above, or in close proximity to the Upper Bollinger Band SD1, while maintaining directional pressure
    * Price continues to “hug” the Upper Band
-   * “Hugging” means price remains within X% or X×ATR of the SD1 band (e.g close is within 0.3 × ATR of the SD1 band)
+   * “Hugging” means price remains within a given distance of the SD1 band (e.g abs(close − SD1) ≤ X × ATR)

 4. **Momentum Confirmation**